methexp/subliminal-EC/README.md

   CSs are not very robust, or are very small, or are limited to specific conditions that remain to be identified (or any combination of these).

-This repository contains the manuscript, as well as data, code, and materials necessary to reproduce the manuscript.
+This repository contains the manuscript (main.pdf), as well as data, code, and materials necessary to reproduce the manuscript (see main.Rmd).